Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 However, your WordPress hosting provider does not specialize in sending emails.
 Their SMTP servers are basic and have strict limits on the number of emails you can send.

-If you run a small business website or a blog, then you’ll be fine with your hosting provider’s SMTP servers.
+If you run a small business website or a blog, then you will probably be fine with your hosting provider’s SMTP servers.

 On the other hand, if you run an online store or a membership website, then emails become mission-critical for your business.
 You want to make sure that your customers get important email notifications delivered to their inboxes.

 This is where you need a third-party SMTP service provider.
-These companies specialize in securely sending large numbers of emails without triggering spam filters.
+These companies specialize in securely sending large numbers of emails without triggering spam filters, whether that is for transactional SMTP or newsletters.

 Once you have chosen an email delivery method, the next step is to connect your WordPress website to your mail server.